Minister Road, Hyderabad

-Minister Road is a residential suburb in Hyderabad, India.
+Minister Road is a street in Secunderabad connecting Sardar Patel Road and NH 44.
 It is very close to Hussain Sagar Lake.

-Commercial area

 The area is the venue of the main automobile spare parts and accessories market in Secunderabad.
 There are many small shops in the area.
-But the choice is great in the neighboring suburb of Begumpet.

 Transport

 The closest MMTS train station is at James Street.

 The state-owned TSRTC runs the city bus service, connecting to all the major centres of the city.